robfairh/arfc.github.io/manual/guides/cyclus.md

 Make sure your Ubuntu environment is clean to ensure the script works.

 ## Step 1.
 Get the Script
-Download the script from [here](https://github.com/arfc/scripts/setmyenv).
+Clone the script from [here](https://github.com/arfc/scripts).
 Make sure you have both the `startup.sh` and `toBash.txt` files.
 ```git clone git@github.com:arfc/scripts && cd scripts```
 ## Step 2.
 Run the script